jungsunyoo/uci-fall2020-psych239-neuralnet-machine-learning/README.md

 9. Lee, H., Wang, C., Deshmukh, S. S., & Knierim, J. J. (2015).
 Neural population evidence of functional heterogeneity along the CA3 transverse axis: pattern completion versus pattern separation.
 Neuron, 87(5), 1093-1105.

+# Details on the code

 This code is heavily based on https://github.com/leftthomas/SimCLR.
 The original code is implemented in https://github.com/google-research/simclr.

+The three models were trained using
+     pattern_simCLR.ipynb
+The architecture of the baseline model (model 1) and model 2 are contained in
+     SimCLR/model.py
+The architecture of model 3 is contained in
+     SimCLR/model_separation.py
+.